 - Satsuma Shochu – a liquor similar to vodka, usually mixed with water

-Let me know in the comments if tried out any of these ideas!
+Let me know in the comments if you have visited any of these Kagoshima attractions or if I missed any activities!